Supergirl16/Getting-and-Cleaning-Data-Course-Project/cookbook.md

 A 561-feature vector with time and frequency domain variables.
 Its activity label.
 An identifier of the subject who carried out the experiment.

 Section 1.
-Merge the training and the test sets to create one data set.
+Merge the training and the test sets to create one dataset.

-After setting the source directory for the files, read into tables the data located in
+1) Use setwd() function to set the source directory for the files;
+2) Use read.table() function to read files below into tables;
+3) Assign column names;
+4) Use cbind() and rbind() function to combine training and test sets to create one dataset

 features.txt
 activity_labels.txt